GREAT KENTUCKY MOTORCYCLE RIDES

 TIME: 1 hour

 To experience one of the most unique motorcycle roads in Kentucky, take this route through the historic 900-foot long Nada Tunnel, located off of Route 77.
 Start this Kentucky motorcycle ride in Stanton on the Bert T. Combs Mountain Parkway, and through the "tunnel" (take your sunglasses off first!).
 The road eventually turns into Sky Bridge Rd.
 There's beautiful scenery on this route, especially that of Kentucky's towering canyons and the Red River Gorge.
+In addition to being a great road with lots of elevation changes, you'll be following the twists and curves of the Red River.
 Be sure to take side trip through Natural Bridge State Park, as it has some fantastic lookouts.

 W STATE HWY 22